-The nameplate has important information such as model, vehicle weights and rated capacity (load, operator and passenger).
+Figure 1.3 is an example of a vehicle nameplate.
+It is attached to the dashboard near the steering column.
+It contains important vehicle information such as the Vehicle Identification Number (VIN), vehicle weights and rated capacity (load, operator and passenger).
 Do not exceed this capacity.
-Read carefully.